veondigital/srtp_decoder/readme.md

 -   write payload to output file

+-   produce .csv-file with list of all detected RTP streams

 RTP can be packed in different way.
 Supports stream: WebRTC, Regular SRTP, Turn Extensions.